blazer82/btc-puzzles/README.md

 -   **`puzzles.json`**: This file contains the definitions for the Bitcoin puzzles.
 Each puzzle entry includes its number, the target public key, and the key search range.
 You can add more puzzles to this file as needed.
 -   **`profiles/`**: This directory contains `.ini` files that define solver profiles.
 Each profile specifies parameters like `num_walkers` (the number of kangaroos), `distinguished_point_threshold`, and `start_point_strategy`.
 The `start_point_strategy` can be `midpoint` (default, deterministic) or `random` (useful for running multiple independent solver instances).
+    -   `verify_cpu.ini`: A profile for quick checks on easy puzzles using the CPU.
-    -   `verify.ini`: A profile for quick checks on easy puzzles.
+    -   `verify_gpu.ini`: A profile for quick checks on easy puzzles using the GPU.
-    -   `solve.ini`: A profile for serious attempts on hard puzzles.
+    -   `solve_gpu.ini`: A profile for serious attempts on hard puzzles using the GPU.

 ### Running the Solver